 Read more: Is Suboxone an opioid? and other questions answered.

 Q: What drugs are tested for in a drug test given by employers?

-A: Employers can order different drug tests but they commonly test for the following substances: tetrahydrocannabinol (the psychoactive ingredient in marijuana), cocaine, opioids, methamphetamine, amphetamines (e.g. speed, Adderall and Ritalin), barbiturates (e.g. phenobarbital) and benzodiazepines (e.g. Xanax, Valium, Ativan).
+Employers can order different drug tests but they commonly test for the following substances: tetrahydrocannabinol (the psychoactive ingredient in marijuana), cocaine, opioids, methamphetamine, amphetamines (e.g. speed, Adderall, and Ritalin), barbiturates (e.g. phenobarbital), and benzodiazepines (e.g. Xanax, Valium, Ativan).
 They also may test for other drugs such as alcohol, quaalude, PCP and MDMA.

 Q: Why do I have to drug test during Suboxone treatment?

-A: The reason we drug test as part of your Suboxone treatment is for your benefit.
-We want to make sure that you are using your medication and not diverting it to other people (which is illegal).
-We also occasionally test for other illicit drugs, such as cocaine, that may interfere with your treatment.
-At Workit Health, our program is harm reduction based and you won’t be kicked out of our program based on a positive drug test for other substances.
+The reason we drug test as part of your Suboxone treatment is for your benefit, so your clinician can provide the treatment you need.
+We need to make sure that you are using your medication and not diverting it to other people (which is illegal as well as impacts how effective your treatment can be).
+We also occasionally test for other illicit drugs, such as cocaine, that you may also wish to change your relationship with and that can affect your health.
+At Workit Health, our program is based in harm reduction, so you won’t be kicked out of our program based on a positive drug test for other substances.